Deaf Mental Health – What is Unique and What are the Challenges

 Interpreters and Mental Health

 For deaf people who use Auslan as their primary language, the use of suitably qualified Auslan-English interpreters is essential.
 The mental health field is complex and it is important, especially if a deaf person is very unwell, to ensure that you are working with an interpreter who has appropriate experience and NAATI credential.
-Currently, this means someone holding NAATI Professional Interpreter level of accreditation.
-From 2018, this means that an interpreter who is minimally credentialed as a Certified Interpreter and after the new system is fully implemented, you should be seeking to engage a Certified Specialist Interpreter (Medical).
+This means engaging an interpreter who is minimally credentialed as a Certified Interpreter and when possible, you should be seeking to engage a Certified Specialist Interpreter (Medical).

 A part of why this is so important is because providing mental health services through any language interpreter is less than ideal.
 As a mental health professional, you have highly specialised skills that allow you to assess and work with your clients/patients.
 An important part of your work is the relationship that you establish with your client/patient.